ff0000-ad-tech/ad-velvet/README.md

 npm install @ff0000-ad-tech/ad-velvet --save
 ```

-Path to the distribution via
+Include the distribution via:

 ```javascript
 './node_modules/@ff0000-ad-tech/ad-velvet/dist/velvet-enabler.js'
 ```

-Or import with ES6
+Or import with ES6:

 ```javascript
 import { Velvet } from '@ff0000-ad-tech/ad-velvet'
 ```

-#### Manual
+#### GitHub

-Browse to one of the [Javascript distributions](https://github.com/ff0000-ad-tech/ad-velvet/tree/feature/enabler/dist), copy-and-paste the code into a local file named `velvet-enabler.js`.
+Clone or download this repo.
+You will find the [Javascript distributions](https://github.com/ff0000-ad-tech/ad-velvet/tree/feature/enabler/dist) at this path `ad-velvet/dist`.

 Using this method, you will likely include Velvet Enabler via `<script>` tag, like